 Not sure what to pair it with?
 Here are some of my favorite ways to serve Pollo Ranchero:

-- Tacos.
+- Tacos and Taco Bowls.
 I love loading this shredded chicken recipe into warm corn or flour tortillas.
 Then top the tacos with sliced avocado, shredded cheddar cheese, and a sprinkle of cilantro.
 We love to use leftovers in this Chicken Taco Bowl recipe or Cauliflower Rice Taco Bowl.

 - Burrito bowls.
 Every burrito bowl needs a hearty dose of protein, and this flavorful chicken is perfect for the job.
 Fill a bowl with some brown rice or Mexican rice, beans, greens, some spoonfuls of Pollo Ranchero, and all your favorite burrito fixings for a wholesome and satisfying meal.